ValveSoftware/steam-audio/fmod/doc/spatializer.rst

     The contribution of the direct sound path to the overall mix for this event.
 Lower values reduce the contribution more.

 Reflections
     If enabled, reflections reaching the listener from the source will be applied to the event.
-The reflections data must be specified via the ``SIMULATION_OUTPUTS`` DSP parameter.
+The reflections data must be specified via the ``IPL_SPATIALIZE_SIMULATION_OUTPUTS_HANDLE`` DSP parameter.

 Apply HRTF To Reflections
     If checked, applies HRTF-based 3D audio rendering to reflections.
 Results in an improvement in spatialization quality when using convolution or hybrid reverb, at the cost of slightly increased CPU usage.
 Default: off.